Flexible Content Items

 Linking to an email address:

 Simply type the email address in the WYSIWYG.
-Drupal will convert the email address to a link upon save.
+Drupal will convert the email address to a link when you type a space after the email address.
+If you type punctuation after the email address, then Drupal will convert it to a link upon saving the page.

 WYSIWYG Images and Videos